KrisChambers/ntt/README.md

 ## Basics

 An entity is simply an id corresponding to a collection of data objects called components.
-Each component is unique and has a unique key.
+Each type of component has a unique key.
 We don't always want to iterate over the entire collection of components, but we want it to be fast.
 So we can think of Entity as a subtype of `Map<Key, Object>`.

 Generally we want to be able to ask the entity a couple things.

 1. Do you have a particular component?
 1. Give me the component corresponding to it's key.

+## Assumptions

+1. An Entity can have only 1 type of component.
+Ex: Position, Color, etc.

 ## Observation

 Consider the following code: